Presbyterian Church of Korea: The colonial period

 The Government-General of Chōsen actively pursued policies aimed at suppressing Christianity.
 A set of restrictions established in 1915 limited evangelist activities and placed sermons under police scrutiny.
 The same year, the colonial government further demanded that all schools in Korea discontinue all Bible studies courses within ten years.
 Tensions between Christians and the colonial government led many Korean Presbyterians, such as Kil Sŏn-chu, to become closely involved in the March First Movement of 1919.
-Of the thirty-three representatives of the movement, sixteen were Christians, and seven were Presbyterians.

 The persecution of Christians intensified as a result of the movement.
 Police forces frequently destroyed Presbyterians' properties, and many missionaries were placed under scrutiny.
 By the end of June 1919, 1,461 Presbyterians had been arrested by Japanese police; within less than four months, the total number of Presbyterian arrests increased to 3,804.
-Forty-one Presbyterian leaders were killed, and twelve churches were destroyed.
+41 of the Presbyterian leaders were killed, and twelve churches were destroyed.
 Horace Underwood made detailed accounts of the Jeam-ni Massacre during a trip to Suwon with his colleagues.

-The March First Movement did not end in complete vain, however, as it led to the resignation of Governor-General Hasegawa Yoshimichi on August 4, 1919, and the appointment of Saitō Makoto as his successor.
+The March First Movement led to the resignation of Governor-General Hasegawa Yoshimichi on August 4, 1919, and the appointment of Saitō Makoto as his successor.
 Saitō accepted the Korean representatives' demands and agreed to alleviate restrictions on protests and the press.
 In September, a complaint documenting the requests of the church to the colonial government, which included an end to the ban on Bible study courses, was drafted among six missionary councils.
 The complaint was submitted to the Government-General, which accepted the requests.

 By 1937, the Presbyterian churches were largely independent of financial support from the United States.
-Presbyterianism in Korea was reconstructed after World War II in 1947, when the church adopted the name Reformed Church in Korea.
+Presbyterianism in Korea was reconstructed after World War II, and the General Assembly of the Presbyterian Church was re-established in 1947.